drone/docs/content/pipeline/docker/syntax/plugins.md

 # Secrets

-Drone provides the ability to source any configuration parameter from a named secret using the `from_secret` syntax.
+Drone provides the ability to source any value into a setting from a named secret using the `from_secret` syntax.

 Example Slack plugin using secrets: